mmabey/mmabey.github.io/cse469s19/paper_report.md

 ```
 # Paper Report

 Reading and presenting papers is an important part of the academic life.
-Paper presentation will bring out more
-discussions and will help you and the listeners gain more knowledge about topics.
+Presenting a paper helps you by (1) forcing you
+to dissect the details of the paper and put each point into your own words, (2) giving you new perspectives as you
+discuss the paper with others, and (3) providing you a way to practice your public speaking skills.

+Review the list of papers below and determine which of them interest you by doing the following:

+1. Carefully read the title and try to determine the problem the paper attempts to solve.
+2. Read the abstract and the conclusion sections of papers that interest you to better understand the problem, the
+   authors' approach, and the results from their experiments.
+3. Sign up for the paper that interests you the most.

+## Papers

+1. List coming soon!

 ## Paper Presentation